 Previously, Hempstead was director of the Center for Health Statistics in the New Jersey Department of Health and Senior Services.
 She also served as statistician/analyst in the Office of the Attorney General, New Jersey Department of Law and Public Safety, and as an assistant research professor at the Rutgers Center for State Health Policy, where she currently holds a visiting faculty position.
 Hempstead also held positions at New York University’s Wagner School of Public Service, and at Catholic University, in Washington D.C.
 She completed a postdoctoral fellowship at the Office of Population Research at Princeton University.

-Born in New Jersey, Hempstead received a PhD in Demography and History from the University of Pennsylvania, where she also earned an MA in Demography and a BA in Economics and History.
+Born in New Jersey, Hempstead received a PhD in Demography and History from the University of Pennsylvania, where she also earned a BA in Economics and History.